yardengaon/Navigation/README.md

 There is an example below the map.

 ### Gui
-Gui package:
+Gui package has the:
 - Map: singeltone object, represent the map that we want .
 - MainWindow : showing all packmans and fruits path .
 ### Geom
-Geom package:
+Geom package has the:
-- ShortestPathAlgo: calculate the shrtest Route to evry packman .
+- ShortestPathAlgo: calculate the shrtest Route to evry packman
-- Point3D: represent a single point3D in the game .
+- Point3D: represent a single point3D in the game
-- fruit: represent a single fruit in the game .
+- fruit: represent a single fruit in the game
-- packman: represent a single packman in the game .
+- packman: represent a single packman in the game
-- fruits: represent all the fruits in the game .
+- fruits: represent all the fruits in the game
-- packmans: represent all the packmans in the game .
+- packmans: represent all the packmans in the game
   ..
 ### Coords
 The Coords package has the: